vaibhavsinghal87/learn-expressjs/mongodb.md

 - `Many to Many - Embedded document` - Ex.
 Customers/Orders relationship.
 Many to Many relationship is modelled often using References.
 - `Many to Many - Using References` - Ex.
 Books/Author relationship.

+_$lookup_ allows you to fetch two related documents and merge them in one document in one step instead of two steps.
+This mitigates some of the disadvantages of splitting documents across collections because now you can merge them in one go.
+This should not be used always since this is performance intensive operation.

 ### Deciding Factors -
 - How do you fetch your data?
 - How often do you change it and if you change it do you need to change it everywhere?